Sudaraka88/PAN-GWES/README.md

     gwes_plot.r efcls.ud_sgg_0_based

-If all went to plan, this should generate the following figure:
+If all went to plan, this example should generate the following figure:
 ![](supp/gwes_plot.png)